junaidbhura/gumponents/README.md

 <img src="https://user-images.githubusercontent.com/2512525/52129802-685f6200-2688-11e9-908e-494cabd016d9.png" width="600" alt="Gumponents!">

-# Super useful Gutenberg components for WordPress.
+# Essential Gutenberg components for WordPress.

-Gumponents offer some crucial missing Gutenberg components, essential to create advanced blocks.
+Gumponents offer some **crucial** missing Gutenberg components, essential to create advanced blocks. 🚀

-Individual Gumponents aim to be depracated over time, when components similar or better land in WordPress core.
+Individual Gumponents aim to be deprecated over time, when components similar or better land in WordPress core.

+They are not blocks, but rather, what you would use to build advanced blocks.

 ## Quick Links